Optimal queue-size scaling in switched networks: Related works

-{Another line of works -- so-called large-deviations analysis -- concerns exponentially decaying bounds on the tail probability of the steady-state distributions of queue sizes. } \citet{VL-LDP} established that the maximum weight policy with weight parameter $\alpha > 0$, MW-$\alpha$, optimizes the tail exponent of the $1+\alpha$ norm of the queue-size vector. {\citet{Stolyar-LDP} showed that a so-called ``exponential rule'' optimizes the tail exponent of the max norm of the queue-size vector.} However, these works do not characterize the tail exponent explicitly.
-See \cite{STZSIGM} which has the best known {\em explicit} bounds on the tail exponent.
+Another line of works---so-called large-deviations analysis---concerns exponentially decaying bounds on the tail probability of the steady-state distributions of queue sizes.
+Venkataramanan and Lin \cite{VL-LDP} established that the maximum weight policy with weight parameter $\alpha> 0$, MW-$\alpha$, optimizes the tail exponent of the $1+\alpha$ norm of the queue-size vector.
+Stolyar \cite{Stolyar-LDP} showed that a so-called ``exponential rule'' optimizes the tail exponent of the max norm of the queue-size vector.
+However, these works do not characterize the tail exponent explicitly.
+See \cite{STZSIGM} which has the best-known \textit{explicit} bounds on the tail exponent.

-{In the context of input-queued switches, the example that has primarily motivated this work, the policy that we propose has the average total queue size bounded within factor $2$ of the same quantity induced by \emph{any} policy, in the heavy-traffic limit.
+In the context of input-queued switches, the example that has primarily motivated this work, the policy that we propose has the average total queue size bounded within factor $2$ of the same quantity induced by \emph{any} policy, in the heavy-traffic limit.
 Furthermore, this result does not require conditions like complete resource pooling.
-More generally, our policy provides non-asymptotic bounds on queue sizes for every arrival rate and switch size.
-The policy even admits exponential tail bounds with respect to the stationary distribution; and the exponent of these tail bounds is \emph{optimal}.
-These results are significant improvements on the state-of-the-art bounds for best performing policies for input-queued switches. } {As noted in the introduction, our bound on the average total queue size is $\sqrt{N}$ times better than the existing bound for the maximum-weight policy, and $\log N/(1-\rho)$ times better than that for the batching policy in \cite{NeelyModiano}.
-(Here $N$ is the number of queues, and $\rho$ the system load.)} For more details of these results, see \cite{STZopen}.
+More generally, our policy provides nonasymptotic bounds on queue sizes for every arrival rate and switch size.
+The policy even admits exponential tail bounds with respect to the stationary distribution, and the exponent of these tail bounds is \emph{optimal}.
+These results are significant improvements to the state-of-the-art bounds for best performing policies for input-queued switches.
+As noted in the \hyperref[secintro]{Introduction}, our bound on the average total queue size is $\sqrt{N}$ times better than the existing bound for the maximum-weight policy, and $\log N/(1-\rho)$ times better than that for the batching policy in \cite{NeelyModiano}.
+(Here $N$ is the number of queues, and $\rho$ the system load.)
+For further details of these results, see \cite{STZopen}.